 The Ex Libris Higher Ed Platform incorporates powerful analytics that help increase performance across the full range of library management processes.
 Leganto, for example, can quickly accommodate course lecturers and meet their requests thanks to its intelligent interface.
 In one case, the library team at the University of Edinburgh managed to increase the number of courses they supported by 67% within the first year after migrating to Leganto.

 Libraries have been steadily increasing digitization and expansion of their electronic collections for some time, but the advent of Covid-19 led many to shift virtually overnight to almost exclusively loaning electronic resources.
 The flexibility this shift demanded from librarians, vendors and technology providers is the basis for a more adaptive approach to resource management going forward, as libraries learn what mix of publications suits them best.

-Ex Libris provides the support and tools necessary to systematically transition to collections with more digital and electronic resources.
+Ex Libris integrated library system provides the support and tools necessary to systematically transition to collections with more digital and electronic resources.
 This includes integrating emerging resource management technologies such as controlled digital lending (CDL), which has become more common in many libraries.

 Libraries are seeking open solutions more often than ever before, so they can create, share and use customizations that best suit their particular needs.
 These solutions are generally commercial products, which means they often come with change and quality controls, as well as customer support.